 Taking into account relevant developments in technology including telecommunications and web services, technical limitations associated with different telecommunications protocols, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, we shall in relation to the personal data implement appropriate technical and organizational measures to ensure a level of security appropriate to that risk.

 We use a variety of security measures to ensure the confidentiality of your personal data, and to protect your personal data from loss, theft, unauthorized access, misuse, alteration or destruction.
 No method of electronic transmission or storage is 100% secure, however.
 Therefore, we cannot guarantee its absolute security.

 However, we cannot guarantee that loss, misuse, unauthorized acquisition, or alteration of your data will not occur.
 Please recognize that you play a vital role in protecting your own personal data.
 You are responsible for keeping your User Account passcode, membership numbers and pin numbers safe and secure.
 Do not share those with anyone.
 If there is unauthorised use or any other breach of security involving your information, you must notify us as soon as possible.

 This section applies solely to data subjects as defined by the General Data Protection Regulation (“GDPR”) (“EU data subjects”).
 For these purposes, reference to the EU also includes the European Economic Area countries of Iceland, Liechtenstein and Norway and, where applicable, and Switzerland.
 Reference to the EU also includes the UK in the case when the scope of GDPR is equivalent to the scope of data protection in the UK (the UK-GDPR).

 - Data Controller

-KodeKloud is the data controller for processing of your Personal Data, but we act as a data processor for Personal Data that we process on behalf of our Learners.
+KodeKloud is the data controller for processing of your personal data, but we also act as a data processor for personal data that we process on behalf of our Users.

 - Your Rights